ysduxx34/pytorch-pruning/README.md

+Fork from https://github.com/jacobgil/pytorch-pruning but it can use only python2 and pytorch0.2 Now it can use python3.6 and newest pytorch 0.4
+And I will prune mobilenet here.

 ## PyTorch implementation of  [\[1611.06440 Pruning Convolutional Neural Networks for Resource Efficient Inference\]](https://arxiv.org/abs/1611.06440) ##

 This demonstrates pruning a VGG16 based classifier that classifies a small dog/cat dataset.